stellio-hub/stellio-docs/docs/user/multitenancy.md

 application.tenants[1].dbSchema = stellio-dev
 ```

-Default tenant must always be declared with the `urn:ngsi-ld:tenant:default` URI (as specified by the NGSI-LD API specification, it does not have to be declared in the HTTP requests and is used if no tenant is specified in a request).
+Default tenant must always be declared with the `urn:ngsi-ld:tenant:default` URI (but, as specified by the NGSI-LD API specification, it does not have to be declared in the HTTP requests and is used if no tenant is specified in a request).

 To add a tenant: